Z31N0/Web-backend-project/README.md

 ## Notes

-This was built as coursework, so some pieces (auth flow, data handling, etc.) may be intentionally simplified or, in places, intentionally left insecure to support the audit exercise - check the `serverside-security-audit` folder for details on what was reviewed and found.
+This was built as coursework, so some pieces (auth flow, data handling, etc.) may be intentionally simplified or, in places, intentionally left insecure.